 Ricotta is a soft, grainy cheese made from cow's milk in this case (though it can also be made with goat, sheep, or buffalo milk).
 The type I use for all of my recipes is the regular ricotta sold in supermarkets or specialty stores (image below).

-It's creamy, moist, and sometimes can have an almost sweet taste.
+It's creamy and can sometimes have an almost sweet taste.

 Does ricotta cheese melt in the oven?